EdgoraCN/cloud-ide/README.md

 the token data...
 EOF

-# if you done have a token, execute the fllowing command to create a new one
+# if you do not have a token, execute the fllowing command to create a new one
 get-onedrive-token
 # a new file $IDE_WORKSPACE/.vscode/ondrive/refresh_token was created
 ```